 Research has shown that more than one in three private landlords did not know it was their responsibility to get gas appliances checked.
-With this in mind, are you aware of your legal requirements concerning gas safety?

 To help you get to grips with what’s expected, we have outlined the main safety concerns you need to be aware of and the legal obligations you must adhere to.